Joint Committee for Guides in Metrology: VIM: International Vocabulary of Metrology

-Newer versions and corrigenda are available here.

 Usage

 Acceptance of VIM standards is rather good in legislature, commerce and trade where it is often legally required.
 Acceptance is also good in textbooks and many fields of sciences.
 There are, however, some fields of science that stick to their traditional jargon, most notably theoretical physics and mass spectrometry.

 Revisions

 Revision by Working Group 1 of the GUM itself is under way, in parallel with work on preparing documents in a series of JCGM documents under the generic heading Evaluation of measurement data.
 The parts in the series are: